City & Guilds Business Improvement Techniques

 The Level 3 City and Guilds Business Improvement Techniques programme and qualification is designed for the more experienced supervisor and first line manager and is particularly effective at producing immediate improvements in your organisation.

-The programme is workplace project based can address current and locally identified issues bringing an immediate benefit.
-It is also quite usual for supervisors and managers to complete a Level 3 programme whilst their team members complete a Level 2.
+This programme is workplace project based and can bring an immediate benefit by addressing existing issues.
 Delivery consists of a combination of classroom teaching and on-site project days over a three to six-month period to suit the client.
 There is the option of completing a Level 3 NVQ Diploma in BIT's if required.

 The tutor will hold an introductory day on site to brief the learners, form project groups, agree targets and the work processes that will be looked at.
 There will then be an of average six visits to the site, during which the tutor will hold both classroom and workplace sessions.
-This supports the participants in the completion of their qualification projects and Level 3 NVQ Diploma in Business Improvement Techniques.
+This supports the participants in the completion of their improvement projects and the Level 3 NVQ Diploma (if applicable).
 There will then be a final wrap-up day where the tutor will review and ensure that all work and projects are completed and acceptable for submission to the City and Guilds.

 What You Will Learn